bnfour/dotnet-telegram-forwarder/readme.md

 You'll need .NET 6 runtime.
 Hosting on GNU/Linux in a proper data center is highly encouraged.
 By default, listens on port 8082.
 This can be changed with `--port <desired port>` command-line argument.
 Rest of the settings are inside `appsettings.json`:
 * "General" section contains Telegram's bot token, API endpoint URL as seen from outside world (certainly not localhost:8082 as Kestrel would told you it listens to) and a boolean that controls whether new users can create tokens.
+Please note that `/api` will be appended to this address.
+So, for example, if you set `https://foo.example.com/bar` here, actual endpoint to be used with the app (both for Telegram API webhooks and for user messages) will be `https://foo.example.com/bar/api`
 * "Bandwidth" section controls bot's throughput: maximum amount of messages to be delivered at once and amount of seconds to regenerate one message delivery is set here.

-// TODO write about localization string moved somewhere else

 To deploy this bot, you'll need something that will append SSL as required by Telegram.
 As always with Telegram bots, I recommend `nginx` as a reverse proxy.
 You'll need to set up HTTPS as well.

-### Debug
-Short section outlining ngrok usage?

 ## Version history
 * **v 1.0**, 2018-08-29